ironboy/react-rapide/README.md

 Creates an almost empty src folder.
-(Removes the initial counter example 'app' installed by Vite).
+(Removes the initial counter example 'app' installed by Vite.)